animesh-chakrabarty/OOPs/basics/README.md

 - If an object modifies the value of a static variable, the change is reflected across all objects.
 - Static variables can be used in any type of method: static or non-static.
 - Non-static variables cannot be used inside static methods.
 It will throw a compile-time error.
+- static methods can be accessed without creating a object of that class